Lily Thomas: Career

-Thomas had joined the Supreme Court in 1960.
+Lily Thomas had joined the Supreme Court of India in 1960.
 She dropped out of doctorate in law after coming to Delhi and started working where her brother John Thomas was already practising.
 Lily filed petitions since 1964 on different issues such as the validity of 'Advocate-on-Record Examination', sorting out issues of railway employees and case on conversion to Islam for the express purpose of entering into a second marriage in 2000.
 Thomas worked on constitutional law, women's rights and issues of personal liberty.
 Lily was an advocate in OLD LAWYERS CHAMBERS BLOCKS.

-Lily was first known for petitioning in 1952 in the Supreme Court to amend the Representation of the People Act in order to get declared Section 8(4) of the act as unconstitutional, eventually which was rejected by the court then.
+Lily was first known for petitioning in 1952 in the Supreme Court to amend the Representation of the People Act, 1951 in order to get declared Section 8(4) of the act as unconstitutional, eventually which was rejected by the Court then.

 In 2013, at the age of 85, she won a landmark judgement under which members of India's Parliament and members of state legislative bodies, convicted of a crime or in jail, became ineligible to run for elections or hold an elected seat.
 Prior to this judgment, members of Parliament who were convicted but had filed an appeal could go about their regular business, including being elected and holding seats.

-Lily Thomas, along with advocate Satya Narain Shukla had filed a Writ petition in the apex court in 2005, challenging a provision of the Representation of the People Act which protects convicted lawmakers against disqualification on the grounds of pendency of appeal against their conviction in the higher courts.
-On 10 July 2013, a bench of justices A K Patnaik and S J Mukhopadhaya held that, "The only question is about the vires of section 8(4) of the Representation of the People Act (RPA), 1951 and we hold that it is ultra vires and that the disqualification takes place from the date of conviction."
+Lily Thomas, along with Adv.
+Satya Narain Shukla had filed a Writ petition in the apex court in 2005, challenging a provision of the Representation of the People Act which protects convicted lawmakers against disqualification on the grounds of pendency of appeal against their conviction in the higher courts.
+On 10 July 2013, a bench of justices A. K. Patnaik and S. J. Mukhopadhaya held that, "The only question is about the vires of section 8(4) of the Representation of the People Act (RPA), 1951 and we hold that it is ultra vires and that the disqualification takes place from the date of conviction."

 Validity of "Advocate on Record" system

 Lily was one of the first lawyers to file a petition in the Supreme Court challenging the validity of the 'Advocate on Record' system on 14 January 1964.
 Under this system, only those advocates who have passed the AOR exam are eligible to file petitions.
-Lily believed that 'Section 30' under Part IV of the Advocates Act mentions that all advocates have the right to practise in all courts including the Supreme Court in India and no restriction should be imposed for passing an exam and 'Section 16' differentiates lawyers into Advocates and Senior Advocates.
+Lily believed that 'Section 30' under Part IV of the Advocates Act, 1961 mentions that all advocates have the right to practise in all courts including the Supreme Court in India and no restriction should be imposed for passing an exam and 'Section 16' differentiates lawyers into Advocates and Senior Advocates.
 The issue of AOR was challenged and debated multiple times, on 16 October 2015 the Supreme Court struck down NJAC meant to replace the AOR, as unconstitutional and upheld the collegium system.